 Deep learning is currently the leading approach in many previously challenging tasks, with increasing use in healthcare [33].
 As far as we know, studies using this method in the area of automatic detection of pain behavior have mainly focused on detection from facial expressions.
-Much of these has been facilitated by the publicly available UNBC-McMaster database [30], which contains about 200 sequences of over 40,000 face images collected from 25 people with shoulder pain [40] during a variety of physiotherapist-guided activities.
+Much of these have been facilitated by the publicly available UNBC-McMaster database [30], which contains about 200 sequences of more than 40,000 face images collected from 25 people with shoulder pain [40] during a variety of physiotherapist-guided activities.

 Findings in human activity recognition point to the efficacy of convolutional and LSTM networks with body movement data.
-For example, [20] used a bidirectional LSTM to classify physical activities in the Opportunity [10] and PAMAP2 [42] datasets.
-They obtained mean F1 scores of 0.75 and 0.94 on the two datasets respectively using leave-some-subjects-out (LSSO) cross-validation.
-In this study, data samples were frames of lengths of 1 and 5.12 second(s), with overlapping ratio of 50% and 78% respectively, from the activity instances.
-[19] achieved mean F1 scores of 0.73 and 0.85, based on LSSO cross-validation, respectively on the same datasets using an ensemble of two-layers LSTM networks with dropouts after each layer.
-This method further led to mean F1 score of 0.92 on the Skoda dataset [14].
-Particularly, they proposed to train the model with data segmented with multiple window lengths in a bootstrapping manner while the inference was conducted directly on each single timesteps/samples.
-[31] used a stack of two convolutional followed by max pooling, one (more) convolutional, LSTM, and dense (with softmax activation) layers trained on the Opportunity dataset to classify the activities in the Skoda dataset.
-[20] further used a three-layer LSTM network to automatically detect freezing behavior in 10 people with Parkinson's disease while they performed everyday activities, using data from the Daphnet Gait

-[8] dataset.
-Based on motion capture data from around the ankle, knee, and trunk, they obtained mean F1 score of 0.76 with LSSO cross-validation.
-Given the similarity of the problem we address in this paper and theirs, we focus on a LSTM network for automatic detection of protective behavior and we will compare its performance with other variants used in previous studies.
+For example, Hammerla et al. [20] used a bidirectional LSTM network (bi-LSTM) to classify physical activities in the Opportunity [10] and PAMAP2 [42] datasets.
+They obtained mean F1 scores of 0.75 and 0.94 on the two datasets, respectively, using leave-some-subjects-out (LSSO) cross validation.
+In this study, data samples were frames of lengths of 1 and 5.12 seconds, with overlapping ratio of 50% and 78%, respectively, from the activity instances.
+Yu et al. [19] achieved mean F1 scores of 0.73 and 0.85 based on LSSO cross validation, respectively, on the same datasets using an ensemble of two-layer LSTM networks with dropouts after each layer.
+This method further led to mean a F1 score of 0.92 on the Skoda dataset [14].
+In particular, they proposed to train the model with data segmented with multiple window lengths in a bootstrapping manner while the inference was conducted directly on each single timestep/sample.
+Morales et al. [31] used a stack of two convolutional layers followed by max pooling, one (more) convolutional layer, LSTM layers, and dense (with softmax activation) layers trained on the Opportunity dataset to classify the activities in the Skoda dataset.
+Hammerla et al. [20] further used a three-layer LSTM network to automatically detect freezing behavior in 10 people with Parkinson's disease while they performed everyday activities, using data from the Daphnet Gait [8] dataset.
+Based on motion capture data from around the ankle, knee, and trunk, they obtained a mean F1 score of 0.76 with LSSO cross validation.
+Given the similarity of the problem we address in this article and theirs, we focus on an LSTM network for automatic detection of protective behavior and compare its performance with other variants used in previous studies.